emeric-martineau/rust-prepack-ide/README.md

 ## How it's works

-To store all Rust channel, Rustup component, Cargo dependencies...
-A Docker volume was created.
+To store all Rust channel, Rustup component, Cargo dependencies... in home user.

-Atom store also many configuration (like open file, plugins config...) in `~/.config` folder.
+Many editor store also many configuration (like open file, plugins config...) in home folder.

-Another Docker volume was created.
+A volume corresponding to the home user was created to store all these files.

 ## Install without Docker